 Can You Iron Acrylic Yarn? – (Here’s How)

-If you’re a dedicated yarn enthusiast, you might have wondered whether using iron on acrylic yarn is safe.
-Well, wonder no more!
+If you work with yarn, you may be unsure if placing iron on acrylic yarn is safe or not.
+No need to worry anymore!
 Here, I’ll walk you through steam-blocking acrylic knits, a handy technique to achieve that polished and well-defined look for your projects.

 Steam blocking is particularly useful for acrylic yarn, and I’ll show you step-by-step how to do it without risking any yarn mishaps.